We are planting 1,428,411 trees

 Our ambition remains clear: create meaningful impact and continuously improve how we measure and scale it.

-veritree is not responsible for the accuracy and verification of trees not affiliated with veritree
+veritree is not responsible for the accuracy and verification of previously funded trees

 Frequently Asked Questions